aurorascharff/rsc-workshop/STEPS-4h.md

 - Excalidraw: final trees
 - Performant, interactive, applications with good developer experience, even be prog.enh
 - React 19 hooks ties it together, and there is alot more to come from these.
 They will be primitives for libraries simpliying things for developers, focus on building apps.
+- Theres alot more we could do here with the App Router but our topic is quite specific today.
 - Wide range problems to wide range solutions, need SSR, increase seo and performance, dont need in enterprise, extra code for extra benefits, case-to-case, study your users [source](https://x.com/requestmethod/status/1775948860415734128)

 ## TASK: Implement favorite, make it prog enh and optimistic